-Unlocking the doors/two-stage unlock
+Unlocking the doors/two stage unlock 🗇

-1. Press \square and release to unlock the driver's door.
-Note: The interior lamps will illuminate.

-2. Press \square and release again within five seconds to unlock all the doors.
-95
+- 1. Press \square and release to unlock the driver's door.
+Note: The interior lamps will illuminate. - 2.
+Press \square and release again within five seconds to unlock the passenger door.

 The remote entry system activates the illuminated entry feature; this feature turns on the lamps for 25 seconds or until the ignition is turned to the on position.